FIWARE-Archive/incubated.AEON/README.md

 # AEON

-Cloud Messaging GEri for FIWARE.
+Cloud Messaging implementation.

+This is an incubated GEri.

 See https://github.com/atos-ari-aeon